 What if you want to get out of (surrender) an investment for any reason?
 Investments such as broker sold annuities and "B" share mutual funds carry surrender charges and thus limit flexibility.
-Some examples Investments that have surrender charges can cause problems in situations such as:
+Some examples of Investments that have surrender charges can cause problems in situations such as:

 - Divorce: Couples invested jointly, only to divorce a few years later.
 They had two options: pay high surrender charges to get out of their joint investment or stay invested together for six more years.

 - Moving: Suppose you want to buy a new house and need funds to put down until your old house sells.
 This situation can arise unexpectedly with employment changes.
 With investments that have surrender charges, you cannot access your money without paying what is often a hefty fee.